 His revolutionary household classic, “La Bamba,” fused elements of a traditional Mexican folk tune with rock ’n’ roll.

 Since his untimely death at the age of 17, his music has gained in popularity and influenced generations of musicians.
-Jimi Hendrix and Carlos Santana are both cited as influenced by Valen’s guitar playing.
+Jimi Hendrix and Carlos Santana have both been cited as influenced by Valen’s guitar playing.
 Artists from Led Zeppelin to Los Lobos have recorded his music.

-Valens was inducted into the Rock ’n’ Roll Hall of Fame in 2001, is remembered with a star on the Hollywood Walk of Fame, a namesake cola – Soy Capitan Cola, and a Commemorative U.S. Postage Stamp.
+Valens was inducted into the Rock ’n’ Roll Hall of Fame in 2001, is remembered with a star on the Hollywood Walk of Fame, a Freeway Memorial, a Commemorative U.S. Postage Stamp, and a Tribute Film of his life was made in 1987.

 Ritchie Valens along with legendary musicians Buddy Holly and The Big Bopper died in a tragic plane crash on February 3, 1959, during their Winter Dance Party tour; a day referred to as the day the music died.